-Diane L. Moore, MDiv, DMin, PhD, Director of the Religious Literacy Project, Senior Lecturer on Religious Studies and Education, and Senior Fellow at the Center for the Study of World Religions, Harvard Divinity School
+Diane L. Moore, MDiv, DMin, PhD, Director of the Religious Literacy Project; Lecturer on Religion, Conflict, and Peace; and Senior Fellow at the Center for the Study of World Religions, Harvard Divinity School

-Elizabeth Sepper, JD, LLM, Associate Professor of Law, Washington University School of Law (co-editor)
+Elizabeth Sepper, JD, LLM, Professor of Law, Washington University School of Law (co-editor)

-Moderator: Intisar A. Rabb, JD, PhD, Professor of Law and Director of the Islamic Legal Studies Program, Harvard Law School; Susan S. and Kenneth L. Wallach Professor, Harvard University Radcliffe Institute for Advanced Study; Professor of History, Harvard University Faculty of Arts and Sciences
+Moderator: Intisar A. Rabb, JD, PhD, Professor of Law and History; Director of the Islamic Legal Studies Program, Harvard Law School; Susan S. and Kenneth L. Wallach Professor, Harvard University Radcliffe Institute for Advanced Study

 Order the book now from Cambridge University Press!